Episode 12: Designing future cities

 Most Australians believe in values such as fairness and equality – but these can be harder to act on than you would think.

-Victoria passes Voluntary Assisted Dying bill, but how many will access the legislation?
+Victoria passes assisted dying bill, but how much will actually change?

 Only a small number are predicted to take advantage of the legislation from mid-2019.